Spurs vs. Clippers Player Props Betting Odds

 |3PM

-- His 1.7 made three-pointers average is 0.2 higher than his over/under on Monday.
+- He has hit 1.7 three-pointers per game, 0.8 less than his over/under on Wednesday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.